Eye dominance test

 To some degree, however, eye dominance is hardwired in your brain.

 But researchers also believe there is some overlap and plasticity in these dominant eye columns.
-This suggests that eye dominance can be variable, alternating and even incomplete in some individuals.
+This may explain how eye dominance can be variable, alternating and even incomplete in some individuals.

 Dominant eye in shooting, photography and sports